casruta/Alberta-Budget-Spending/README.md

 ```

 Alberta added **1.12 million people** over this period — a 29.6% increase.
 When you spread the budget across all those new Albertans, the per-person figure barely moves.

+(In theory, per-capita costs should fall as the population grows.Serving 4.9 million people doesn't cost 29.6% more than serving 3.8 million.
+Fixed costs — IT systems, administrative overhead, regulatory bodies, capital infrastructure get amortized across a larger population base.
+A highway built for 3.8 million Albertans doesn't need to be rebuilt for 4.9 million.That's my 2 cents)

 **Step 3 — The result:**